Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/controls.md

   }
 {{/docs-snippet}}

-If you follow this convention values will be seamlessly managed by the field / form layers.
+If you follow this convention, values will be seamlessly managed by the field / form layers.
 Some examples of custom controls we have built are:

-- Image Select Control
+- Image select Control
-- Map Editor Control
+- Map editor Control
-- Price Range Select
+- Price range Select
-- Rich Text editor
+- Rich text editor
 - JSON editor

-By default Foxy Forms looks for your custom controls in the component directory form-controls of your application, but you can also specify the full path to the control.
+By default, Foxy Forms looks for your custom controls in the `components/form-controls` directory of your application, but you can also specify the full path to the control.

 {{#docs-demo as |demo|}}